glidyon/dotfiles/README.md

-Repository made mainly for collecting dotfiles for GNU/Linux distributions that I'm using.
+dotfiles for GNU/Linux distributions that i'm using